rafaelbalanquet/gatsby-starter-netlify-cms/src/pages/index.md

 heading: Main Page
 subheading: Carpe Diem
 description: >-
-The Allegheny College Wealth Management club is currently made up of a hardworking group of diverse majors with one common goal; to expand and disperse our knowledge of the ins and outs of finance.
-We want to be establish a framework and base for Econ students, and we are always eager to learn more.
-Collaborative learning is a huge part in building our knowledge, and we’re glad to pass that knowledge to anyone.
+  The Allegheny College Wealth Management club is currently made up of a hardworking group of people with divers majors and one common goal; to expand and disperse our knowledge of the ins and outs of finance.
+We want to establish a framework for Econ students, and we are always eager to learn more.
+Collaborative learning is a staple for building our understanding, and we are glad to pass that knowledge on to anyone willing to move us forward.
 mainpitch:
   title: Why Kaldi
   description: >